ChronoWeave/ChronoWeave_Whitepaper/whitepapers/ChronoWeave_Public_Whitepaper.md

 ## About Us

-ChronoWeave is developed by a team of experts in AI, data management, and regulatory compliance.
-Our mission is to enable organizations to leverage AI capabilities while maintaining the highest standards of ethical data management and regulatory compliance.
+ChronoWeave is developed by a collaborative effort between human and AI.
+The mission is to enable organizations to leverage AI capabilities better while maintaining the highest standards of ethical data management and regulatory compliance.

 ---